ErhanGuneyKaradag/ExpressionEngine-Headless-API-Module/README.md

    └── upd.api_module.php
    ```

-2. Go to your EE Control Panel → Developer → Add-Ons
+2. Go to your EE Control Panel → Add-Ons

 3. Install the **API Module**